 There are a lot of things to consider when buying a home.
 With all the information coming at you, it can be hard to sort through exactly what you need and what you don’t need.
 New homebuyers frequently confuse the need for a homeowners insurance policy and a home warranty policy.
 Both are insurance but solve very different problems.
-When it comes to home insurance vs home warranty, here is what you need for your Bloomfield HIlls home.
+When it comes to home insurance vs home warranty, here is what you need for your Metro Detroit Michigan home.

 The Need for Insurance